 Chocolate Peanut Butter Valentine’s Heart

-Chocolate Peanut Butter Valentine’s Heart are delicious dessert, but also great as a homemade gift.
+Chocolate Peanut Butter Valentine’s Heart is a delicious dessert, but also great as a homemade gift.
 You can pack a bunch of these tasty treats and give to someone you love.
-Homemade gift is always the best way to show just how much you care.
+A homemade gift is always the best way to show just how much you care.

 Do you remember my Peanut Butter Christmas Trees and Homemade Reese’s Eggs?
 To tell the truth, these were both insanely GOOD!!!
 However, I could not resist to make my homemade Reese’s cups again.
 But this time in the shape of heart.